JackpotRising/jr-docs/homebase/integration.md

 ![Screenshot](media/tournament/001.png)

-**Live Tournaments vs Test Mode Tournaments**
+**Standard vs Test Mode Tournaments**

-!> Note: Games must be built with a Test Mode flag enabled to make Test tournaments visible.

-There are several key differences between Live Tournaments and Test Mode Tournaments:
+There are several key differences between Standard and Test Mode Tournaments:

 * Test Mode acts as a sandbox mode for testing tournaments internally or when submitting for approval.
 * Test tournaments do not deduct funds from an account or credit card.
 * Test tournaments do not use GPS Location, so you can play from any location.
-* Players will never see Test Mode tournaments, since they're visibility is limited to Test Mode games
+* Players will never see Test Mode tournaments, since they're limited to Test Mode games

+!> Note: Games must be built with a Test Mode flag enabled to make Test tournaments visible.

 **Tournament Name**

-This is a unique identifier for the tournament, visible to players.
-We recommend avoiding "Tournament" in the name if possible.
+This is a unique identifier for the tournament which is visible to players.

+> Avoid using "Tournament" in the name if possible.
 DO NOT include "Tournament" for recurring tournaments as this will be appended automatically.

 #### 2. Currency

-Set the initial funding for your tournament.
+Set the currency settings and initial jackpot amount for your tournament.

 ![Screenshot](media/tournament/002.png)

 **Currency Mode**

 * Real Money - all money in/out will utilize real currency in USD
-* Game Currency - this utilizes your game's custom currency (ex: gold coins)
+* Game Currency - this utilizes a custom game currency (ex: gold coins)

-> Game Currency is configured in your Game settings
+?> Game Currency is configured in your Game settings

 **Initial Jackpot**